 Insidious onset; in type 5 rapid.
 The first visible change is darkening of pigmentation.

 SKIN LESIONS All types of AN: Darkening of pigmentation, skin appears dirty (Fig. 5-1).
 As skin thickens, it appears velvety; skin lines accentuated; surface becomes rugose, mammillated.
 Type 3: Velvety patch on inner, upper thigh at site of chafing; often has many skin tags in body folds and neck.
 Type 5: Hyperkeratosis and hyperpigmentation more pronounced (Fig. 5-2A).
 Involvement of oral mucosa and vermilion border of lips (Fig. 5-2B).
 Hyperkeratosis of the palms/soles, with accentuation of papillary markings, "Tripe hands" (Fig. 5-2C).

 Acanthosis nigricans Velvety, dark-brown to gray thickening of the armpits with prominent skin folds and feathered edges in a 30-year-old obese woman from the Middle East.
 There were similar changes on the neck, the antecubital fossae, and on the knuckles.

 Acanthosis nigricans, type 5 (malignant) (A) Verrucous, papillomatous grayish-brown plaques in groins, medial aspects of the thigh, and scrotum.
-Similar lesions were found on neck and all other body folds.
-The ...
+Similar lesions were found on neck and ...